about this recipe

 Instructions

-- In a large bowl, place the flour, baking powder, baking soda and salt.
-Mix well.
+- In a large mixing bowl, whisk together flour, baking powder, baking soda, and salt.

-- Divide the mixture among the 12 muffins in the pan and bake for 20 minutes or until a toothpick comes out clean.
+- Bake for 20 minutes, or until a toothpick inserted into the center comes out clean.

 Notes